andrewjkerr/instagram-to-imessage/README.md

 A Ruby script to send images of a certain Instagram tag via iMessage.

+## NOTICE

+Instagram's "sandbox mode" has broken this application.
+Instagram now requires a full OAuth login flow as well as application review and I _highly_ doubt they'll accept this.
+Oh well, it was good while it lasted.

 ## setup

 Make sure you have Ruby 2.3.1 installed before doing the following!